Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Mempo: short for "Mempo of Twilight," a high-end helm item that is arguably the best helm for boosting both DPS and EHP for all classes.
 See: 'BIS,' 'DPS' and 'EHP.'

 MF: short for "magic find," a type of stat in the Diablo series that passively improves the chances of a rarer item to drop within the game.
 Magic find is capped at 300% via gear and Fortune Shrine, but can extend up to 625%, coming from 15% per Nephalem Valor stack (up to 75%) and an additional 25% per Monster Power level (up to 250%; see: 'MP').
+In Reaper of Souls, magic find will have its effect drastically reduced.

 Mit: short for "mitigation," or more accurately, "total damage reduction," a type of stat that is determined by a player's armor and resistances to elements.
 It plays heavily in determining a player's defensive prowess.
 See: 'EHP.'